 Why do we keep returning to Ireland?

 I am sure you have seen one of St. Brigid’s crosses before.
-They are made from a straw-like plants.
-St. Brigid’s Day is celebrated February 1 of each year.
+They are made from straw-like plants.
+St. Brigid’s Day is celebrated on February 1 of each year.
 It is a tradition to create a new cross each February 1.
 The old cross is then set on fire and burned to protect the home from fire.

 Ladywell Shrine